cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 Out[8]: 1.4142135623730951
 ```

 Packages are imported just for the current kernel.
 You can only import a package only if it is already **installed** in your computer.
-Some packages, such as NumPy and Pandas, will appear layer in the following lectures.
+The package Pandas will appear frequently in this course.

 ## Numeric data types